 When using the standard side drain connection, ensure the red plug in the alternate bottom connection is tight.
 Do this before setting the unit in place.
-The red drain plug an be tightened with a 1/2 in. square socket drive extension.
-For further details, see "Install External Condensate Trap and Line" on page 17.
+The red drain plug can be tightened with a 1/2 in. square socket drive extension.
+For further details, see "Step 12 - Install External Condensate Trap and Line" on page 17.